-Adaptation Displacement: The movie is loosely based on little known book by Sol Yurick.
+Adaptation Displacement: The movie is loosely based on a little known book by Sol Yurick.
 In fact, it's more faithful to Xenophon's Anabasis than Yurick's modernized (and deconstructed) version.

 Cult Classic: The film was popular in its day, especially due to the controversy it created, but has found a second wind as a campy, violent cult classic.